 Mixed Conditionals!
 Learn how to use the Mixed Third/ Second Conditional and the Mixed Second/ Third Conditional with structure, usage and example sentences.

 Mixed conditional usually refers to a mixture of the second and third conditionals (the counterfactual patterns).
 There are two types of mixed conditional sentence.

 Mixed Third/ Second Conditional

-Present result of a past condition.
+The mixed conditional describes present result of a past condition.

 Structure of Mixed Third/ Second Conditional

 In this type of mixed conditional sentence, the tense in the ‘if‘ clause is the past perfect, and the tense in the main clause is the present conditional.

 If + Past Perfect, Present Conditional (would/wouldn’t + Verb (bare form)).

 If I had listened to your advice, I wouldn’t be in the mess.